Contents

 In perfectly competitive markets, equilibrium corresponds to $MC=P$.
 In monopoly markets, the profit maximization condition for firms is: $MC=MR$.
 Pricing above marginal cost and output below the level corresponding to social welfare maximization are considered inefficient.

-But does monopoly have no benefits whatsoever?
-The patent system is a form of limited monopoly.
-This type of monopoly can foster innovation.
+But does monopoly have no positive side at all?
+Not necessarily.
+The patent system, for example, is a form of limited monopoly, and under some conditions such monopoly can stimulate innovation.

 Monopoly Behavior